serkanbaysak/Visual-Studio-C-Programming/README.md

 ##Visual Studio-C

-+ Visual Studio does not compile the .c code which is alaso in attachment.
++ Visual Studio does not compile the .c code which can also seen in attachment.

-+ Visual studio IDE does not working with c code when i was try the .c file extension.
++ Visual studio IDE does not working when I was try the .c file extension.

 + ![Compile file](2021-01-17.png)